 6. The Ferris Wheel at The Old Port is Not for The Faint Hearted

-It’s difficult to miss La Grande Roue de Montréal, a tall Ferris wheel and is one of the fun things to do in Montreal.
-The big wheel is an astounding 60 metres high and features 42 climate-controlled, eight-person gondolas.
+It’s difficult to miss La Grande Roue de Montréal, a tall Ferris wheel and is one of the fun things to do in Montreal Canada.
+The big wheel is an astounding 60 meters high and features 42 climate-controlled, eight-person gondolas.

-The bird-eye view of the old Montreal is simply breathtaking.
-One can identify the Jacque Cartier bridge, the Saint Lawrence Seaway, and the rest of the city.
+The bird-eye view of old Montreal is simply breathtaking.
+One can identify the Jacque Cartier Bridge, the Saint Lawrence Seaway, and the rest of the city.

 Book the VIP gondola if you want to take your level of luxury up a notch.
 Four huge chairs in this apartment are covered in the best Italian leather, and a glass of champagne adds to the excitement.